 - 43 percent of cyber attacks target small business.
 64% of companies have experienced web-based attacks.
 62% experienced phishing & social engineering attacks.
 59% of companies experienced malicious code and botnets and 51% experienced denial of service attacks.

-- The average cost of a data breach in 2020 will exceed $150 million by 2020, as more business infrastructure gets connected.
+- The average cost of a data breach in 2020 will exceed $150 million, as more business infrastructure gets connected.

 - Over 75% of health care industry has been infected with malware over last year.

 - Large-scale DDoS attacks up 140 percent in 2016’s fourth quarter.

 - Approximately $1 trillion is expected to be spent globally on cybersecurity from 2017 to 2021.

 - Unfilled cybersecurity jobs worldwide will reach 3.5 million by 2021.
 More than 209,000 cybersecurity jobs in the U.S. are unfilled, and postings are up 74% over the past five year.